nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

     * 2a1.
-AddressBook shows an error message.
+WhereTourGo shows an error message.

       Use case ends.

-**UC04 - Find a Contact**
+**UC - Find a Contact**

 **MSS**

-1. Tour Guide requests to find a contact
+1. User requests to find a contact
-2. AddressBook displays a list of all contacts with the given keywords
+2. WhereTourGo displays a list of all contacts with the given keywords

     Use case ends.